 Madrid Travel Tips:

-- Travel light if you are going to stay centrally located like we did.
-We were at Victoria4 Hotel in Madrid, a great choice for location.
+- Travel light if you are going to stay centrally located as we did.
+We were at Victoria 4 Hotel in Madrid, a great choice for location.
 The downside if you are driving, is that the public car park is several blocks away and you cannot pull up in front of the hotel.
-So, traveling light makes it easy to carry your bags the few blocks.
+So, travelling light makes it easy to carry your bags the few blocks.
 Once parked, we didn’t use the car until we left Madrid.
 We could walk anywhere we wanted to go.

 - If you use a public carpark, remember to ask if the hotel has a discount.
 We paid for the parking at the hotel.

-- We carried Lonely Planet Spain as we traveled through the country.
+- We carried Lonely Planet Spain as we travelled through the country.

 All photos on this page © Rhonda Albom 2012